 The guide explains the two most exceptional tunneling protocols of VPN i.e. PPTP vs L2TP and their impact on internet speed and online security.
 When using a VPN, one must also understand the use of VPN protocols since each of these protocols for various purposes.

+To know about VPNs like check out our list of best VPN providers to secure your privacy.
 VPN users need to be smart while using a VPN.
 As said earlier, VPN serves many purposes i.e. unblocking geo-restricted content and hiding your online activity when streaming are the two major purposes.
-To unblock geo-restricted content, one can use PPTP protocol, while L2TP can be used for streaming.
+To unblock geo-restricted content, one can use the PPTP protocol, while L2TP can be used for streaming.

 Why you need a VPN?

 There are a lot of things we worry about these days – privacy and security are certainly on top of the list.
 Technological obsolescence has made our security vulnerable as cyber-goons at every corner of this digital universe are ready to welcome us with their evolved tricks and tools.
 Our privacy is victimized by the identity thieves along with the vigilant agencies trying to spy on every move we make online.

 Geo-restrictions imposed on content would have literally made our lives miserable; if virtual private network wasn’t there to liberate our online freedom.
 Online security and privacy are one of the prime concerns; however, some may not realize it unless they are deprived from them.
 There are two prerequisites of a secure device today – an antivirus and a VPN.
 An antivirus copes with all the malware, spyware and virus attacks on your device.